Tencent/Hippy/README.md

 │   ├── hippy-react-web               # Web adapter for hippy-react.
 │   ├── hippy-vue                     # Vue binding for Hippy.
 │   ├── hippy-vue-css-loader          # Webpack loader for convert CSS text to JS AST.
+│   ├── hippy-vue-loader              # Forked from vue-loader to do some hippy customization.
 │   ├── hippy-vue-native-components   # Native components extensions for hippy-vue.
 │   ├── hippy-vue-router              # Vue router for hippy-vue.
 │   └── types                         # Global type definition.